-Placements:
+Work Experience Placements:

-- Takes responsibility for individual placements at a specific location of series of locations.
+- Takes responsibility for individual placements at a specific location or series of locations.
 Placements agreed with school and can be under 16.
 A range of activity carried out over a single week/two weeks. - If intensity criteria met, regulated activity, enhanced DBS check and barring list check.

-Role 2 - Centre based activity leaders/officers
+Role 2 - Centre based activity leaders/officers.